 On September 11, 1976, the University of Houston arrived on the big stage.

-The Cougars won 11 and 8 games in ’73 and ’74, respectively, including a stretch where they went 23-3.
+From late 1972 through the last week of 1974, the Cougars went 23-3.
 As the program set its sights on entering the SWC, the 1975 season developed unexpectedly.

 UH slipped to 2-8 in 1975 as the UH defense allowed 245 total points.
 To put that in perspective: from 1951 to 1981, the Cougar defense gave up 208 points or more just twice: 1975 and 1977 (UH followed up both of those “bad” defensive years with SWC titles).

 In addition, the ’75 team scored just 18 points a game.
-The offensive and defensive outputs were both career-lows for Yeoman at that point in his career.
-But people around the program believe that the ’75 Cougars weren’t really a bad team.
-Even the head coach.
+The offensive and defensive outputs were both career lows for Yeoman at that point in his career.
+But people around the program believe that the ’75 Cougars weren’t a bad team—even the head coach.

 “We were probably the best two-win team in the country,” Yeoman said about the 1975 season.

 A rash of injuries, a lack of seniors, and players pressing too hard all contributed to UH’s first losing season since 1965.